 How To Request Social Security Disability Reconsideration In Columbus, OH

 You can request a reconsideration of your Columbus, OH, Social Security Disability application online, through your local Social Security Administration (SSA) field office, or through your Social

 Social Security Disability FAQ:

-What Is the Difference Between Social Security Disability Insurance and Supplemental Security Income?
+Does Receiving Social Security Retirement Benefits Affect Social Security Disability Insurance or Supplemental Security Income?

 If I receive Social Security retirement benefits, does it affect my ability to draw disability benefits?
 If you are of full retirement age you cannot receive SSDI.
 Even those who qualify to draw both